 \section{Conclusion}

-We developed a new training-data-dependent likelihood for OOD robustness for BNNs, called \textshiftmatch{}.
-We found that \textshiftmatch{} indeed offered considerable improvements over past approaches to OOD robustness in BNNs, both in CIFAR-10-C (Fig.~\ref{fig:agw_baselines}) and in MNIST-C (Fig.~\ref{fig:empcov}), and even can give improvements over test-time batchnorm when used in non-Bayesian settings (Figs.~\ref{fig:batchnorm},\ref{fig:data_aug_sgd}).
+We developed a new training-data-dependent likelihood for robustness to corruption for BNNs, called \textshiftmatch{}. \textshiftmatch{} has the key limitation that, like keeping batchnorm on at test-time but unlike EmpCov priors, it uses information from a minibatch of similarly corrupted test points.
+We found that \textshiftmatch{} indeed offered considerable improvements over past approaches to robustness to corruption in BNNs, both in CIFAR-10-C (Fig.~\ref{fig:agw_baselines}) and in MNIST-C (Fig.~\ref{fig:empcov}), and even can give improvements over test-time batchnorm when used in non-Bayesian settings (Figs.~\ref{fig:batchnorm},\ref{fig:data_aug_sgd}).